AdaCore/why3/doc/starting.rst

 Getting Started with the GUI
 ----------------------------

-The graphical interface allows to browse into a file or a set of files, and check the validity of goals with external provers, in a friendly way.
+The graphical interface makes it possible to browse into a file or a set of files, and check the validity of goals with external provers, in a friendly way.
 This section presents the basic use of this GUI.
 Please refer to :numref:`sec.ideref` for a more complete description.